opencog/atomspace-bridge/README.md

 Table Schemas
 -------------
-SQL table definitions are schemas that provide a definition of the columns of that table.
-It is presumably useful to import these into the AtomSpace.
-Below is a proposed mapping.
+SQL table definitions provide a definition of the columns of that table.
+These are imported into the AtomSpace, where they are used to fhind they names of columns, and the types.
+(Note that the `EvaluationLink` above does not contain the column names.)
+Below is the current mapping.

 The SQL column names are recorded as [VariableNode](https://wiki.opencog.org/w/VariableNode) names.
 The type of each variable *aka* column is given.
 ```
- DefineLink
-    DefinedSchema "tablename"
     Signature
        Predicate "tablename"
        List